brianchitester/Pergamon/README.md

 # Pergamon Bookshelf

-A beautiful client-only bookshelf application built with Next.js, TypeScript, and Tailwind CSS.
+A beautiful bookshelf application built with Next.js, TypeScript, and Tailwind CSS.
 Browse and filter your personal book collection with an elegant, responsive interface.

 ## Features